pasha145/2025_Advanced_Mathematical_Physics_A/README.md

 | 09.12, 10.12 | --, --   |
 | 16.12, 17.12 | 23, 24   |

-## Remark on the schedule

-I will not be in Trieste on 9 and 10 December.
-Therefore, those lectures will either be cancelled, or exchanged with geometry lectures(?)
-Last lectures of our course will be on 16 and 17 December.

 ## Contacts

 For any questions write to <pasha145@gmail.com> (Pavlo Gavrylenko)